bregnvig/F2020/README.md

 2. Run emulators
    use `firebase emulators:start --only=functions,firestore,auth,pubsub --config=firebase.json --export-on-exit=./saved-data --import=./saved-data --inspect-functions`
    Delete `export`, `import` and/or `--inspect-functions` if not wanted
 3. If ports are already taken, run `npm run kill-ports`

+# Google Cloud Console

+## API & Services

+Under credentials, Web client, add any new URL that you wish to use for authentication and serving